marco-rohrer/TM2D/README.md

 # TM2D - Tibaldi Molteni 2-dimensional blocks
-2D dimensional blocking algorithm (see Rohrer et al., 2018; Rohrer et al., submitted to Tellus A; Rohrer et al., in prep.).
-Computed blocking catalogues for a multitude of dataset are available on request (marco.rohrer@giub.unibe.ch ; mrohrer87@gmail.com).
+2D dimensional blocking algorithm (see Rohrer et al., 2018; Rohrer et al., 2019; Rohrer et al., in prep.).
+Computed blocking catalogues for a multitude of dataset are available on request (marco.rohrer@giub.unibe.ch ; marco.rohrer@protonmail.com).

 The algorithm detects potentially blocked regions in a gridded dataset.
 As of now three different methods are implemented: TM2D, Z500anom, VAPV.
 The name of this repository is thus a little out of date, as more methods were added later.
 After potentially blocked areas are detected, the algorithm applies a persistence criteria and an overlap criteria that ensures that a block does not move too fast between two time steps.
 In its standard setting the persistence criterion is set 20 time steps, which corresponds to 5 days for 6-hourly data.
 The standard setting for the overlap criterion is 0.7 or 70% overlap between two time steps (i.e. A<sub>t</sub> ⋂ A<sub>t+1</sub> ≥0.7*A<sub>t</sub>) .
 This is almost identical to the tracking approach in Schwierz et al. (2004).
 On a more technical note, the algorithm was programmed in a way to detect blockings also on very long datasets such as CCC400 with 400 years of data.
 One large NetCDF file is created that is loaded sequentially into the blocking algorithm.
 This approaches enables to run the software with a relatively low RAM footprint, although very large input files (e.g. a complete CCC400 member is 40 GB large).
 Instead of loading the whole dataset at once, only approximately one year is loaded into the algorithm, reducing the memory footprint by a factor of roughly 400.
 As soon as a time step is not used anymore, as blockings can only be detected forward in time but not backward, the next time step is loaded until the end of the file is reached.
 This approach ensures that every detected blocking has an unique ID and evades problems arising if the datasets is examined in e.g. yearly chunks (i.e. time overlap needed to detect blockings at the beginning and end of the chunk).